bonatwagner/mglm4twin/README.md

 `mglm4twin` fits multivariate generalized linear models for twin and family data.
 It allows use a different linear predictor for each response variable of a multivariate response.
-The response variable can be continous or dicrete, like counts and binomial and also limited continuos or discrete/continuous inflated responses.
+The response variable can be continuous or discrete, like counts and binomial and also limited continuous or discrete/continuous inflated responses.
 The most important and relevant feature is that many covariance structures can be used to model the relations among different traits.

 ## Download and install